YamrajOfCodes/React-Dashboard-Web-Application/README.md

 - Add, edit, and delete todos
 - Search by title
 - Filter by status: All / Completed / Pending
-- **Bonus UX:** Click directly on a todo's text to toggle its completion — no checkboxes needed
+- **Bonus UX:** Click directly on a todo's text to toggle its completion,no checkboxes needed

 ### User Management
 - Table view on desktop, card view on mobile (automatically switches)